prebuilderjs/prebuilder/README.md

 - Renamed `preduild start` command to `preduild wrap`
 - Renamed `--dir` command to `--srcDir`
 - Hide temp folder on windows
+- resolve files to a specific folder as default with --outDir
+- resolution in same folder as source with --onTheSpot parameter

 </details>